 Atmospheric Rivers: Background and Forecasting

 An atmospheric river (AR) consists of a long band of water vapor moving through the atmosphere, typically resulting in heavy precipitation over land (Figure 1).
-Improved AR observations and understanding (especially for large ARs) may facilitate flood preparedness and response and water supply management.
+Improved AR observations and understanding (especially of large ARs) may facilitate flood preparedness and response and water supply management.
 This is especially true in some snowpack-dominated watersheds.
-ARs significantly influence U.S. West Coast water conditions, producing on average 30%-50% of the region’s annual precipitation (and sometimes more).
+ARs significantly influence U.S. West Coast water conditions, producing on average 30%-50% of the region's annual precipitation (and sometimes more).
 According to scientists, 67 ARs made landfall over the U.S. West Coast in the 2024 water year (October 1, 2023, through September 30, 2024).
-ARs may have implications for other U.S. regions, as well.
+ARs may have implications for other U.S. regions as well.
 For instance, ARs from the Gulf of Mexico contributed to central U.S. flooding in 1983 and 2008 and southern U.S. flooding in 2016.

-Source: NOAA, “Atmospheric Rivers.”
 Notes: The light blue area denotes a plume of water vapor.
 An AR originating in the tropics near Hawaii that brings water vapor to the U.S. West Coast is sometimes called a Pineapple Express.

-move upward in the atmosphere and then fall as heavy rain or snowfall.
+ARs typically form in tropical regions when winds over the ocean draw water vapor into narrow bands.
+AR interactions with land features such as mountain ranges (Figure 2), or certain atmospheric conditions, cause the water vapor to move upward in the atmosphere and then fall as heavy rain or snowfall.
 When ARs slow down over a particular area or occur in rapid succession, the resultant precipitation can lead to flooding, mudslides, landslides, and debris flows, especially in areas impacted by wildfires in recent years.
-In some cases, ARs can help improve or “bust” drought conditions.
+In some cases, ARs also can help improve or "bust" drought conditions.

 Figure 2.
 Example of Atmospheric River Formation

-According to some estimates, multiple ARs are in motion around the Earth at any given time, with 90% of the planet’s atmospheric water vapor concentrated in four to five ARs.
-Scientists have begun categorizing ARs based on their maximum water vapor transported over a certain space and time (Figure 3; e.g., the U.S. West Coast 2024 water year ARs ranged from weak to extreme).
+According to some estimates, multiple ARs are in motion around the Earth at any given time, with 90% of the planet's atmospheric water vapor concentrated in four to five ARs.
+Scientists have begun categorizing ARs based on their maximum water vapor transported over a certain space and time (Figure 3; e.g., the 2024 water year U.S. West Coast ARs ranged from weak to extreme).

 Figure 3.
 Atmospheric River Strength Categories

-Source: CRS adapted from USGS, “Rivers in the Sky: 6 Facts You Should Know About Atmospheric Rivers.”
-Notes: This rating scale, adapted from a 2019 article, uses 250 kg m-
+Source: CRS, adapted from USGS, "Rivers in the Sky: 6 Facts You Should Know About Atmospheric Rivers."

-1s-1 (i.e., 250 kilograms of water vapor per meter per second) intervals to categorize ARs by their transport of water vapor and duration as measured in hours.
+Notes: This rating scale uses 250 kg m-1s-1 (i.e., 250 kilograms of water vapor per meter per second) intervals to categorize ARs by their transport of water vapor and duration as measured in hours.

 Detection and Forecasting

-longer-term impacts, including on snowpack, rivers and streams, and subsequent vegetation growth.
+NOAA, USGS, and other partners employ a range of methods to observe and forecast ARs and their short- and long-term impacts, including on snowpack, rivers and streams, and subsequent vegetation growth.
 Observations (e.g., wind, temperature, water vapor content) come from satellites, radar, and aircraft- or ocean-based missions (e.g., Figure 4).
-For example, scientists working on improving prediction of land-falling ARs in the western United States have established an AR Reconnaissance (AR Recon) partnership; AR Recon activities include coordinating and sharing U.S. AR observations on the U.S. West Coast and more recently in the Gulf of Mexico and Southeastern United States.
+For example, federal and nonfederal partners established an AR Reconnaissance (AR Recon) partnership to coordinate and share U.S. AR observations of certain regions in and along the Pacific Ocean, Gulf of America, and Western Atlantic Ocean.
 A limited number of land-based AR monitoring stations also are deployed to collect data not well captured by other observing systems.

 Figure 4.
 Planned AR Recon Flight Patterns Deploying Dropsondes on February 6, 2020

-Additional Considerations
+Congressional Considerations

-In recent years, Congress has supported AR-related activities through appropriations for NOAA to observe and predict ARs (S.Rept.
+In recent years, Congress has supported AR-related activities through appropriations for NOAA to observe and predict ARs (e.g., S.Rept.
 118-62, referred to within the explanatory statement accompanying P.L.
-118-42) and authorization for USACE to expand its understanding of the impacts of ARs and FIRO efforts to other river basins (P.L.
-116-260, §157, Division AA; P.L.
+118-42) and authorization for USACE to expand its understanding of the impacts of ARs and FIRO efforts to other river basins (e.g., P.L.
+116-260, §157, Division AA, and P.L.
 117-263, §8303, Title LXXXI, Division H), among other ways.
-Some Members of Congress introduced several bills (e.g., H.R.
-3966, H.R.
-6093, S. 2203, S. 5361) in the 118th Congress regarding ARs, including efforts to improve AR forecasting, codify AR Recon, and advance AR hazard communication, among other actions.
-Another bill would have directed federal agencies to incorporate assessments of the impacts of ARs in a national landslide strategy (S. 3788).
-The 119th Congress may consider assessing federal efforts to advance the understanding and forecasting of ARs and their impacts, including on emergency management and preparedness, flood risk, and water supplies.